joshuamhtsang/mini_essays/2025-03-11_frr-build-and-testing/notes.md

 With some instructions on the Docker image build process: https://docs.frrouting.org/projects/dev-guide/en/latest/building-docker.html#

-In the cloned github repo directory frr/ (on the host):
+In the cloned github repo directory frr/ (on the host), run a frr container:
 ~~~
 $ docker build -t frr-ubuntu22:latest -f docker/ubuntu-ci/Dockerfile .